DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/kpanda.md

 # Container Management

-This page provides offline installation packages for different versions of the observability module.
+This page provides offline installation packages for different versions of the Container Management module.

 ## Download